"We feel strong": B.C pipeline opponents brace themselves for more possible arrests | paNOW | Prince Albert, Saskatchewan - Mash Viral

 “But we feel strong, we feel confident, we feel determined in our position.”

-Tait said that when officers arrive, members of the healing center intend to uphold the evacuation notice of the company by the First Nation heirs who say they have not given free, prior or informed consent to the project and that the Law violates “suwet” and law.
+Tait said that when officers arrive, members of the healing center plan to maintain the evacuation notice of the company by the First Nation heiress leaders who say they have not given free, prior or informed consent to the project they are saying that it is contrary to Law’s Law and Law.

 RCMP said in a press release that officers entered the first camp just after 4 AM and told those present that the area is now part of an exclusion zone, then gave them the option to leave or be arrested for obstruction.